Help for Ukrainian refugees

 The government has a short guidance page on renting privately that links to guides for England, Wales, Scotland and Northern Ireland.
 There is guidance for councils in England on supporting Ukrainians to access private lettings.

-The guidance on right to rent checks was amended with Annex I which advises landlords on how to make right to rent checks for Ukrainians who rent in England.
+The guidance on right to rent checks has an Annex C which advises landlords on how to make right to rent checks for Ukrainians who rent in England.
 Those arriving under the two main visa schemes initially have leave outside the rules for six months and so their right to rent will need to be rechecked when they receive their biomentric residence permit giving them up to three years' leave.

 Ukrainians in the UK before the crisis